Vault 101: Reception

 Jordan Forward, writing for PCGamesN, argued that in his many times of replaying Fallout 3, leaving the "comfort and safety of Vault 101" for the terrifying wasteland was never any easier a moment for him.
 He compared Vault 101 to living in a "dream state" of "normal life in post-war America" before eventually having to confront the dystopian outside world, making it an effective tool for the game to lull the player into a sense of security before pulling the rug underneath them.
 He also wrote about the bittersweet experience in eventually returning to Vault 101 but never again being able to go back again afterward.
 Issy van der Velde of TheGamer recalled how intimate and personal the introduction in Vault 101 was and noting how the player character's moments in life occurring in different sections of the vault made it feel larger than it actually was from its narrow halls and low ceilings.
 He said that the moment in which a blinding light hits the player character's eyes after their entry into the wider wasteland was realistic and narratively pivotal because it is a nod to how people who lived in an underground shelter their entire life would have reacted to sunlight in the outside world for the first time.
-In comparison, he felt that the The Elder Scrolls V: Skyrim and Fallout 4, both produced by Bethesda Game Studios, failed to achieve the memorable effectiveness for the introduction that Fallout 3 did.
+In comparison, he felt that The Elder Scrolls V: Skyrim and Fallout 4, both produced by Bethesda Game Studios, failed to achieve the memorable effectiveness for the introduction that Fallout 3 did.
 Another TheGamer writer, Jade King, wrote that the game "understands the importance of setting up stakes and setting up world building" starting by the unforgettable events of Vault 101.
 She remembered feeling guilty in having to kill people ingame that the Lone Wanderer had once known but also recalled how she could still be friendly with others before the player character leaves the vault.
 King said that the player is confronted with a "pervading feeling of grief looming" over them and a sense of fear and regret over leaving the vault unprepared but still feels the need to trek on to Washington, D.C.